TamiresDellaRovere/tamiresdellarovere/README.md

 Exploring the world of technology 💻
 </div>
 <div align="center">
-I'm Civil Engineering, but in the near future a full stack developer 🚀
+I'm Civil Engineering, but in the near future a Full Stack Developer 🚀
 </div>
 &nbsp;